aviva-gonter-yuhsg/science_institute_2015/JanFinal.md

     * Materials and methods
     * Observations and conclusions
     * Work citied
-2. You must submit submit your report via email to williams@yuhsg.org by the due date.
+2. You must submit your report via email to williams@yuhsg.org by the due date.
 3. You may write in either Markdown or using a word processing program like MS Word